Shy07/gigabyte-b365m-rx6600xt/readme.md

 ## Note

 - USB info modified, it should be re-modified for different PC case before use it
-- Serial Number info has been removed, it should be added before use it
+- Serial number info has been removed, it should be added before use it

 ## Screenshots